GabFitzgerald/workbook-3/README.md

 - https://javascript.info/types
 - https://www.freecodecamp.org/news/how-did-i-miss-javascript-symbols-c1f1c0e1874a/#:~:text=Symbols%20are%20new%20primitive%20type,()%20which%20returns%20a%20Symbol.&text=Every%20time%20you%20call%20the,and%20unique%20symbol%20is%20created.

-## Question 10: Array manipulation
+## Question 10: Array Manipulation

 Arrays can be manipulated in a variety of ways from simple array methods, to sorting and iterations.